20 Exceptional Nonprofit Vision Statement Examples

 - How it serves them

-charity: water Vision Statement
+1. charity: water Vision Statement

 charity: water is a nonprofit organization bringing clean and safe drinking water to people in developing nations.

-Team Rubicon Vision Statement
+2. Team Rubicon Vision Statement

-Team Rubicon unites the skills and experiences of military veterans with first responders to rapidly deploy emergency response teams.
+Team Rubicon unites the skills and experiences of military veterans with first responders to deploy emergency response teams rapidly.

-What we love about it: In one sentence, Team Rubicon defines and details their purpose and services.
-The key word “rapidly” is a fine touch.
-The organization clarifies its mission to provide aid immediately after a disaster occurs with just one word.
+What we love about it:Team Rubicon defines and details its purpose and services rather succinctly.
+The keyword “rapidly” is a fine touch—it clarifies the nonprofit’s goal to provide aid immediately after a disaster occurs with just one word.

-Heifer International Vision Statement
+3. Heifer International Vision Statement

-Heifer International works with communities to increase income, improve child nutrition, care for the Earth, and ultimately end world hunger and poverty.
+Heifer International works with communities to increase income, improve child nutrition, care for the Earth, and ultimately, end world hunger and poverty.

-Watts of Love Vision Statement
+4. Watts of Love Vision Statement

-“Watts of Love is a global solar lighting nonprofit bringing people the power to raise themselves out of the darkness of poverty.
+Watts of Love is a global solar lighting nonprofit bringing people the power to raise themselves out of the darkness of poverty.

-What we love about it:Watts of Love’s mission statement doesn’t fail to inspire.
-This powerful sentence communicates the organization’s purpose, the people it serves, and the solution it offers.
+What we love about it:Watts of Love’s mission statement makes a powerful statement.
+This mighty sentence communicates the organization’s purpose, the people it serves, and the solution it offers.
 The wording is concise, memorable, and inspiring.

-Vs. Cancer Vision Statement
+5. Vs. Cancer Vision Statement

-First Descents Vision Statement
+6. First Descents Vision Statement

-What we love about it:First Descents keeps it clear and concise.
-We also love that they specify the age range of the people they serve, keeping their mission fine-tuned and focused.
-While being so extremely succinct isn’t feasible for all organizations, this is a perfect example of how to write a mission statement that packs a punch in one sentence.
+What we love about it:First Descents keeps it simple for its audience with its statement.
+We also love that it specifies the age range of the people it serves, keeping its mission fine-tuned and focused.
+While being so extremely succinct isn’t feasible for all organizations, this is a perfect example of how to write a mission statement that packs a lot in just one sentence.

-Bright Pink Vision Statement
+7. Bright Pink Vision Statement

 Bright Pink helps to save lives from breast and ovarian cancer by empowering women to know their risk and manage their health proactively.

-What we love about it:Bright Pink crafts a nonprofit mission statement that is both compelling and clear.
-It explains the change that will arise from the organization’s efforts and how they plan to accomplish their mission.
+What we love about it:Bright Pink crafts a nonprofit mission statement that’s compelling and transparent.
+It explains the change that will arise from the organization’s efforts and how it plans to accomplish its mission.

-Global Communities Vision Statement
+8. Global Communities Vision Statement

 Global Communities brings together local ingenuity and global insights to save lives, advance equity, and secure strong futures.

-CoachArt Vision Statement
+9. CoachArt Vision Statement